LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 methods.
 For problems with an additively split slow right-hand side MRIStep provides fixed-slow-step implicit-explicit MRI-GARK (IMEX-MRI-GARK) :cite:p:`ChiRen:21` methods.
-The slow (outer) method derives from an :math:`s` stage Runge-Kutta method for MIS and MRI-GARK methods or an additive Runge-Kutta method for IMEX-MRI-GARK methods.
+The slow (outer) method derives from an :math:`s` stage Runge--Kutta method for MIS and MRI-GARK methods or an additive Runge--Kutta method for IMEX-MRI-GARK methods.
 In either case, the stage values and the new solution are computed by solving an auxiliary ODE with a fast (inner) time integration method.
 This corresponds to the following algorithm for a single